Lastaapps/menza/README.md

 - scrapping - abstract and JMV/Android implementation for web scraping
 - storage.db - database for storing persistent entities - contact info, menza list, ...
 - storage.repo - repositories for common access to data from web or local database

+#### Contributing

+I don't accept any code contributions till I have this project accepted as term paper hopefully in May 2022.
+So if you are interested, please wait a bit.